MicrosoftDocs/fabric-docs/docs/real-time-analytics/one-logical-copy.md

 |**A table in KQL Database**| - New data is made available in OneLake. <br/> - Existing data isn't backfilled. <br/> - Data can't be deleted, truncated, or purged. <br/> - Table schema can't be altered and the table can't be renamed. | - New data isn't made available in OneLake. <br/> - Data can be deleted, truncated, or purged. <br/> - Table schema can be altered and the table can be renamed. <br/> - Data is soft deleted from OneLake.|

 > [!IMPORTANT]
-> There's no additional storage cost to turn on data availability, you're charged only once for the data storage.
+> There's no additional storage cost to turn on **OneLake availability**, you're charged only once for the data storage.

 ## Prerequisites